 CAPT William Dale “BUD” POCKLINGTON, USN (RET.)
 SIGNAL CHARLIE

-Captain William Dale “Bud” Pocklington, USN (Ret.) former Commanding Officer of HC-1, passed away on February 22, 2019 at Sharp Memorial Hospital, San Diego California Born in Lake County, Ill, the fourth son of seven boys of William and Hilda Pocklington.
-Bud set the example for the rest of the family by being the first high school, and college graduate in the family.
-Graduating from Zion High School, Bud was encouraged to enlist in the Navy by his High School Football Coach the Commanding officer in the Navy Air Reserve Squadron at NAS Great Lakes Ill.
-While in college he was an Aviation Storekeeper Petty Officer in the Naval Reserve.
+Captain William Dale “Bud” Pocklington, USN (Ret.) former Commanding Officer of HC-1, passed away on February 22, 2019 at Sharp Memorial Hospital, San Diego, California.
+He was born in Lake County, Ill, the fourth son of seven boys of William and Hilda Pocklington.
+Bud set the example for the rest of the family by being the first high school and college graduate in the family.
+Graduating from Zion High School, Bud was encouraged to enlist in the Navy by his high school football coach who was the Commanding Officer of the Navy Air Reserve Squadron at NAS Great Lakes, Ill.
+While in college, he was an Aviation Storekeeper Petty Officer in the Naval Reserve.
 He received his Bachelor of Arts Degree in Business Economics from Whitworth College in 1955.
-After being commissioned an Ensign in December 1956, and awaiting orders to Flight Training he was assigned as Air Intelligence Officer at Los Alamitos, Long Beach, California.
+After being commissioned an Ensign in 1956, and while awaiting orders to flight school, he was assigned as the Air Intelligence Officer at NAS Los Alamitos in Long Beach, California.
 Bud received his wings in November 1959 at Corpus Christi, Texas.

-.After completion of the Senior War College at New Port R.I.
-Bud returned to NAS Ream Field and HC-1 completing his XO/CO tour, Command, which also included the last at SEA recovery with Navy Seals and a H3 aircraft, on February 8, 1974 came to an end.
-This also was the first time an Apollo splashdown was not broadcast live by television and world news.
+After completion of the Senior War College in New Port, Rhode Island, Bud returned to NAS Ream Field to complete his XO/CO tour with HC-1 flying the SH-3G.
+His command tour at HC-1 included the last open sea astronaut recovery of the final NASA Skylab mission on February 8, 1974.
+This was also the first time an Apollo splashdown was not broadcast live by television for the world news.